Girma Yohannes Iyasu: Iyasuist claimant

 Lij Girma's claim to fame came in the 1999 re-interment of H.I.M.
 Emperor Haile Selassie I when a newspaper article suggested in an interview with him that he felt the late monarch deserved his fate.
-He demanding to know what was done with the remains of his grandfather Lij Iyasu, and also suggested that a search be conducted for his remains and that his bones should be placed in the tomb currently occupied by those of Princess Tsehai Haile Selassie in the crypt of the Ba'eta Le Mariam Monastery where Emperor Menelik II is buried.
+He demanded to know what was done with the remains of his grandfather Lij Iyasu, and also suggested that a search be conducted for his remains and that his bones should be placed in the tomb currently occupied by those of Princess Tsehai Haile Selassie in the crypt of the Ba'eta Le Mariam Monastery where Emperor Menelik II is buried.
 He suggested that the Princess be reinterred at Holy Trinity Cathedral alongside Haile Selassie I and his heirs.
 The article was used by the EPRDF government as one of its many attempts to shed a negative light on the period of mourning for Emperor Haile Selassie and show that there were rifts within the monarchist movement.
 Lij Girma was widely condemned at the time for his lack of traditional Ethiopian etiquette and for the very coarse language he used in the article.
 Little has been heard of him in Ethiopia since.

 He is President of the Ethiopian Democratic Party in Germany.